 Each stage is supported by a range of simple tools and clear process guidelines, which provide leaders with a step-by-step approach that they can use in their school.
 These tools are currently being developed and tested.

-If you would like to know more about the Growing High Potential Leaders Framework or be involved in piloting the tools, contact Carly Shaw on 8199 2959.
+If you would like to know more about the Growing High Potential Leaders Framework or be involved in piloting the tools, contact Meg Clarke on 8199 2964.